 Commitment to Equity and Diversity in Communication

-"My teaching interests, academic research, and worldview have led me, in my twelve years at Monmouth, to focus on issues of cultural diversity, equality, and intercultural understanding.
-These commitments are best reflected in several courses I teach: 'Gender, Race, and Media,' 'Intercultural Communication,' and 'Communication Research Methods,' as well as my work with MU's Global Understanding Conventions." - Dr. Jennifer Shamrock, Lecturer
+"My teaching interests, academic research, and worldview have led me, in my 12 years at Monmouth, to focus on issues of cultural diversity, equality, and intercultural understanding.
+These commitments are best reflected in several courses I teach: 'Gender, Race, and Media,' 'Intercultural Communication,' and 'Communication Research Methods,' as well as my work with Monmouth's Global Understanding Conventions." - Dr. Jennifer Shamrock, Lecturer

 Recipient of Service Learning Faculty Fellowship

-Professor Vujnovic has been on the Faculty of the Department of Communication at MU since 2008.
-She is the author of Forging the Bubikopf Nation: Journalism, Gender and Modernity in Interwar Yugoslavia and co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers
+Professor Vujnovic has been on the Faculty of the Department of Communication at Monmouth since 2008.
+She is the author of Forging the Bubikopf Nation: Journalism, Gender and Modernity in Interwar Yugoslavia and co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers.

 Program Application Requirements